aaakashkumar/Flower-Image-Classifier/README.md

 # Flower-Image-Classifier

 The repository contains the code for an image classifier that identifies different species of flowers.
-The model was submitted as the final project for [Facebook PyTorch Scholaship Challenge](https://in.udacity.com/facebook-pytorch-scholarship).
+The model was submitted as the final project for [Facebook Udacity PyTorch Scholaship Challenge](https://in.udacity.com/facebook-pytorch-scholarship).

 ### The Dataset